-Every day, about 2,000 dogs and cats are killed in America's shelters, simply because they don't have safe places to call home.
+Every day, more than 1,700 dogs and cats are killed in America's shelters, simply because they don't have safe places to call home.
 That number doesn't include the 2,000 euthanized each day for incurable sickness or insurmountable behavior problems.
-About 2,000 are killed, even though they could have made wonderful pets.
+More than 1,700 are killed, even though they could have made wonderful pets.
 But we’re working to change that.

 Best Friends advocates not just for no-kill organizations, but for entire communities working together to end the unnecessary killing of pets.
 The accepted benchmark of a no-kill community is when its pet shelters are able to save at least 90 percent of the animals they take in.
 There are successful no-kill models in communities such as Austin, Texas; Kansas City, Missouri; Portland, Oregon; and Brown County, Indiana.
 Learn about those communities and more.